SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 Consuming Tenant
 : The Microsoft Entra ID tenant where a container type is used.
 Only a consuming tenant may have containers of such container type.
 A same Microsoft Entra ID tenant may be both owning and consuming tenant of a given container type.

+Container
+: A container is the basic storage unit in SharePoint Embedded.
+Also, a container defines a security and compliance boundary.

 ## Pre-Requisites

 * A Microsoft Entra ID application registration.
 See [register an application](https://learn.microsoft.com/en-us/graph/auth-register-app-v2?view=graph-rest-1.0).